Appdynamics/aws-dynamodb-monitoring-extension/README.md

 Captures DynamoDB statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

 ## Prerequisites
+1. 1.
+Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

-1. Please give the following permissions to the account being used to with the extension.
+2. Please give the following permissions to the AWS Account being used to with the extension.
 **cloudwatch:ListMetrics**
 **cloudwatch:GetMetricStatistics**

-2. In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agents) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
-For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).

-3. The extension needs to be able to connect to AWS Cloudwatch in order to collect and send metrics.
-To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation

 1. Run `mvn clean install` from aws-dynamodb-monitoring-extension directory
-2. Copy and unzip `AWSDynamoDBMonitor-<version>.zip` from `target` directory into `<machine_agent_dir>/monitors/`
+2. Copy and unzip `AWSDynamoDBMonitor-<version>.zip` from `target` directory into `<MachineAgent_Home>/monitors/`.
-3. Edit config.yml file in AWSDynamoDBMonitor and provide the required configuration (see Configuration section)
-4. Restart the Machine Agent.

-Please place the extension in the `monitors` directory of your Machine Agent installation directory.
 Do not place the extension in the `extensions` directory of your Machine Agent installation directory.
+3. Edit the config.yml file located at MachineAgent_Home/monitors/AWSDynamoDBMonitor and provide the required configuration (see Configuration section)
+4. The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
+Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
+5. Restart the Machine Agent.

 ## Configuration
 In order to use the extension, you need to update the config.yml file that is present in the extension folder.
 The following is an explanation of the configurable fields that are present in the config.yml file.